On your mark…

 -

-Gear check will be available in Grand Hall 8, inside the Classic Center, starting at 6:00 AM.
+Gear check will be available starting at 6:00 AM.

 -

-Plenty of warm, dry restrooms are available inside the Classic Center.
-Port-a-potties will also be set up near the Starting Line, near the Finish Line, and at aid stations and water stops along the course.
+Port-a-potties will be set up near the Starting Line and at water stops along the course.

 -